 Starting a Professional Corporation

+A PC is attractive to professionals because it provides some of the tax advantages and liability protections of a business corporation.
+However, the fact of doing business as a PC, doesn’t exempt professionals from professional liability with regards to negligence or malpractice.
 The cost associated with this filing is the same as the cost of a general corporation.
-However, professionals my be required to proof that they are members in good standing of their profession’s board.
+However, professionals my be required to prove that they are members in good standing of their profession’s board.